musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 }
 ```

-Run `terraform plan` command again and you should see output that says two resources will be created.
-Since we are happy with the plan, lets go ahead and create the resources by running the `apply` command.
+Run `terraform plan` command again, and you should see an output that says two resources will be created.
+Since we are happy with the plan, let's go ahead and create the resources by running the `apply` command.
 You will get a chance to confirm resource creation.

 ```bash
 $ terraform apply